isel-leic-ipw/2425i-IPW-LEIC34D/Lesson04/part09_en.md

         - `Promise<undefined>`

 ### Chaining Promises
-- Promises can be chained since the methods then/catch return a Promise.
+- Promises can be chained as the methods then/catch return a Promise.
 - **Example 1**:
     - Objective: read the first line of a local file and write this line in a new file.
     - Available at: [examples/fs-promise/fs-promise-chaining.mjs](examples/fs-promise/fs-promise-chaining.mjs)